 Departure

-At the end of the trip we have included a transfer back to Otta station, where you can then take connecting trains to Oslo.
-We are still awaiting an update on the repairs to the Ringabu railway bridge.
-Until then the most likely times will be the 0835 bus from Otta to Lillehammer and then the 1111 trail to Oslo Gardermoen Airport.
-Arrival will be at 1300 and so we would suggest booking flights out from the airport from 1500.
+At the end of the trip we have included a transfer back to Otta station, where you can then take a bus and train to Oslo.
+The 0835 bus from Otta to Lillehammer, followed by the 1111 train from Lillehammer arrives at Oslo Gardermoen Airport at 1300.
+We would suggest booking flights out from the airport from 1500.

 Activity, Injury and Mountain Rescue